google/codeu_coding_assessment_2017/README.md

 We have provided the interfaces for you to implement.
 To make it even easier we have created the skeleton code for you.
-You just need to fill in the methods in MyJSON and MyJSONParser that have "TODO" written in them.
+You just need to fill in the methods in `MyJSON` and `MyJSONParser` that have "TODO" written in them.

 To make sure you are on the right track we have implemented a few tests you can use to test your understanding.
-Keep in mind that the tests are just to help you get started; they are not exhuastive.
+Keep in mind that the tests are just to help you get started; they are not exhaustive.
 To make sure you code is correct, we suggest you add some more tests.